Frequently Asked Questions

 There is always a risk that promising young firms will be drawn away or forced to move in their quest for investment dollars.
 Past experience has shown that the best way to keep companies in place is to root them in the community.
 Companies can be rooted by investments in facilities, strategic partnerships with universities or clinical partners, or by key local talent.
 Past examples of well rooted companies that were acquired, stayed, and continue to grow here include Ventana (Roche), Abraxis (Celgene), Ulthera (Merz), CBR (Generate Life Sciences) and MicroRel (Medtronic).

 National data supports that when a state has institutional investment focused on the life science sector based in that state, levels of life science venture investment were significantly higher.
 The most notable examples are California and Massachusetts, but it does not stop there.
 States including Colorado, Missouri, North Carolina, and Utah have made significant gains by focusing and investing in the life science sector.

 AZAdvances’ investments into Arizona life science companies, at the direction of the AZAdvances trustees, can serve as a first institutional investor for local companies and provide syndication support to additional local and out of state investment partners.

-AZAdvances’ endowment model also provides a steady stream of investment capital inside the state so that the peaks and valleys of traditional venture fund structures can be avoided.
-In addition, through AZAdvances’ support of incubators and accelerators across Arizona’s life science innovation ecosystem, entrepreneurs are better supported and more likely to succeed.
+AZAdvances’ endowment model also provides for a steady stream of investment capital inside the state so that the peaks and valleys of traditional venture fund structures can be avoided.
+In addition, through AZAdvances’ support of the incubators and accelerators within Arizona’s life science innovation ecosystem, entrepreneurs are better supported and more likely to succeed.